-- 7.2.1 INMARSAT Mini-M The Nera Worldphone Mini M is used mainly as a back up to the INMARSAT B. It has voice, facsimile, and 2400-baud data communications terminal.
-Cost is approximately \$2.30 per minute, which may be charged to a credit card or directly reimbursed.
-INMARSAT Mini-M service coverage is generally the same as INMARSAT-B. - 7.2.2 INMARSAT-B A Magnaphone MX-2464 INMARSAT-B is located in the Radio Room and interfaced with the ship's Private Branch Exchange (PBX) telephone system.
+- 7.1 Electronic Mail (E-mail) As long as the VSAT system (see below) is working on Oscar Dyson, most science personnel are advised to use their shore based email.
+In the event of a prolonged outage of the VSAT system, shipboard "atsea" accounts will be set up for those who desire email.
+During VSAT outages, email can be downloaded periodically throughout the day via the INMARSAT system and accessed through the ship's onboard email server. - 7.2 Satellite Communications Below is a list of the satellite communication devices maintained by Oscar Dyson. - 7.2.1 VSAT Like most NOAA ships, Oscar Dyson is equipped with a Very Small Aperture Terminal (VSAT) satellite antenna system.
+This VSAT system allows the ship to have nearly 24/7 internet access.
+There are some courses in which the antenna is blocked by the ship's mast where communication via the VSAT system will not be possible.
+If the system goes down, it can be supplemented for mostly email usage by the INMARSAT-B system. - 7.2.2 INMARSAT-B An INMARSAT-B is located on board and interfaced with the ship's Private Branch Exchange (PBX) telephone system.
 The terminal provides voice, facsimile, data, and telex connectivity via the worldwide INMARSAT satellite system.
 Data speeds are 9600 and 56/64K baud.
-The ship's e-mail is usually sent via INMARSAT-B on either the low or high-speed data connection.
-Approximate costs range from \$3.00 per minute (low speed) to \$10.00 per minute (high speed). - 7.2.3 INMARSAT Standard-C The Trimble Galaxy Standard-C is used mainly for Telex type store and forward message service with approximately 500-baud message transfer rate.
-Because of the high expense and slow data transfer rate, the system is generally only used for ship's business, such as weather reporting and telex to shore based facilities. - 7.2.4 Iridium The Iridium telephone is tied into the ship's PBX telephone system.
-While underway, the Iridium telephone should be the primary means of communication with the ship.
-Approximate costs for this system are \$0.10 per minute. - 7.3 Cellular Telephone Routine incoming non-emergency telephone calls are discouraged.
-The Officer of the Deck (OOD) cellular telephone is a possible point of contact when in range of a cellular station.
-Personnel are encouraged to bring their own cellular telephones if the project will be in the area of land-based cells. - 7.4 Ship Telephone Services Routine incoming non-emergency telephone calls are discouraged.
+Approximate costs range from \$3.00 per minute (low speed) to \$10.00 per minute (high speed).
+This system should only be used for voice when attempts at using the Iridium telephone prove unsuccessful.
+Ask permission from the Chief Scientist before using this device. - 7.2.3 Iridium The Iridium telephone is tied into the ship's telephone system.
+While underway, the Iridium telephone should be the primary means of voice communication to and from the ship.
+Check with the Chief Scientist for the ship's current usage policy. - 7.3 Cellular Telephone Cellular telephones will only work in and around the ports of Dutch Harbor and Kodiak.
+The ship maintains cell phones which work in both areas.
+Contact the OOD for use of their cell phone.
+Most personal cell phones should work in Kodiak.
+In Dutch Harbor most will not work without paying for time from the local cellular company. - 7.4 Ship Telephone Services Routine incoming non-emergency telephone calls are discouraged.
 The ship's telephone is primarily used for ship's business.
 The individual making the call must pay for long distance personal calls. - 7.5 Ship's Mail Incoming letters and packages can be sent to embarked members of the ship's crew and scientific complement by addressing them to: